molinadavid/teslabox/README.md

 1. Connect (or Re-connect) TeslaBox to your computer via USB cable and wait for it to appear as drive
 2. Create an empty ```TeslaCam``` under the root folder of the drive
 3. Make sure TeslaBox is connected to your home network via ethernet cable or home WiFi
-4. Browse to the hostname you have setup to change this settings if needed:
+4. Browse to the hostname you have setup to change these settings if needed:
 - Car name (associates with each upload and notification.
 Default: My Tesla)
 - Log level (log verbosity.
 Default: Warn)
 - Email recipients (comma seperated list of email addresses to notify)